bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/Tutorial.rst

    *<input>reload</input>
    reloaded

-The corresponding |bareosFd| director resource can be created directly on the client, see below.
+The corresponding |fd| director resource can be created directly on the client, see below.

 Client: configure
 ~~~~~~~~~~~~~~~~~